solarmon/RGBtoHDMI/README.md

 **ECS** or **AGA** display modes are **not supported**.

-## RGBtoHDMI Firmware for Raspberry Pi
+## RGBtoHDMI Firmware for Raspberry Pi Zero

-Official RGBtoHDMI firmware for the Raspberry Pi Zero can be downloaded from:
+The official RGBtoHDMI firmware for the Raspberry Pi Zero can be downloaded from:

 https://github.com/hoglet67/RGBtoHDMI/releases